trbaker/trbaker.github.io/README.md

 - Cloning ArcGIS Online content:
      - <a href="https://trbaker.github.io/cloning/" target="new">Clone a public ArcGIS Online item</a>
      - <a href="https://trbaker.github.io/userClone/" target="new">User Content Clone (v.
 1)</a>
+     - <a target="new" href="https://esriurl.com/clone">User content clone</a> - form, no SSO, archives storymaps

 <br />
 Other useful GIS in education links: